 (b) subparagraph (3)(a)(iii) is omitted.

 (6) Paragraphs (3)(g) and (h) do not apply to a transferring IEFE project in relation to implementations completed before the transfer date.

+(7) In this section:

+lamp means equipment that delivers artificial light to any area.

+lighting equipment means any lamp or luminaire.

+luminaire means an apparatus that distributes, filters or transforms the light transmitted from one or more lamps and includes, except the lamps themselves, all the parts necessary for fixing and protecting the lamps and, where necessary, circuit auxiliaries together with the means for connecting them to the electric supply.

 Part 3—Project requirements